quaternionmedia/alfred/docs/index.md

 ### Forms
 - Design simple forms for end users to apply data into templates
 - Define dynamic properties that can pull from multiple sources
-### Rendering
-- Server based rendering
-    - Optional: Use an existing physical or virtual server as an additional rendering node
-- Cloud monitoring tools to check status
-- Secure file storage and downloading

 ## Origin
 Alfred began as a simple, serverless video client, designed to simplify the video production process using modern web browsers with a powerful, scalable rendering engine.